Certora/Documentation/docs/ref-manual/cvl/methods.md

 -----------------------------------

-To decide whether to summarize a given internal or external function call, the prover first determines whether it matches any of the declarations in the methods block, and then uses the declaration and the calling context to determine whether the call should be replaced by an approximation.
+To decide whether to summarize a given internal or external function call, the Prover first determines whether it matches any of the declarations in the methods block, and then uses the declaration and the calling context to determine whether the call should be replaced by an approximation.